ODINN-SciML/ODINN.jl/docs/src/glaciers.md

 ### Standard workflow

-Alpine glaciers are identified based on RGI (Randolph Glacier Inventory) IDs.
+Glaciers are identified based on the [RGI](https://rgidata.org/) (Randolph Glacier Inventory) IDs.
 There are two options to create `Glacier` types containing information about a given glacier for a simulation:

   - If the glacier is available in the preprocessed directory hosted on the [ODINN Hugging Face dataset](https://huggingface.co/datasets/ODINN-SciML/ODINN_prepro), there is nothing to do: ODINN downloads the required data automatically at precompilation.
 The list of already processed glaciers can be obtained with `get_rgi_paths()`.
   - If that is not the case, you have to use `Gungnir` to download all the necessary data for those glaciers locally.
 This package retrieves data from ERA5 (accessible through the Copernicus Climate Data Store) and from OGGM for the glacier outlines.
 [Here](https://github.com/ODINN-SciML/Gungnir/blob/main/notebooks/Example.ipynb) you will find a notebook showing how to do so.
 Once you have a local directory containing the data, you can override where ODINN looks for preprocessed directories by creating an `Overrides.toml` which should be placed in `~/.julia/artifacts/Overrides.toml`.
 It must contain the UUID of Sleipnir together with the path to your custom preprocessed directory: